tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/4b-ava-kubuntu-sanity_please.md

-# 1b-jane-sanity_please.md
+# 4b-ava-sanity_please.md

-Upgrading jane to 20.04.
+Upgrading ava to 20.04.

 # Acheiving Sanity

 ## Home Directory

-Restore home directory, one file and directory at a time, for safety.
+Restore the `/home/tomh` directory from barbara, saved on the thumb drive.

 ## Root User's Home Directory

-Reconstruct links, e.g., .bash_aliases, present in /ubuntu-16.04/root to /root as appropriate.
+Reconstruct links to ~tomh/.bash_aliases, etc., present in /root on another host, e.g., bette, to /root as appropriate.

-Copy files and directories, e.g., .vim and RCS, from /ubuntu-16.04/root to /root as appropriate
+Copy files and directories to /root, e.g., .vim and RCS, from /root on another host, e.g., bette, to /root as appropriate.

 ## Install Vim, Git, RCS, and Chrome

 Vim, Git, and RCS: use the command line.

 ```
-apt list vim
+apt-get update
-apt install vim
+apt vim
-apt list git
-apt install git
-apt list rcs
-apt install rcs
+apt install vim git rcs
 cd /etc
 mkdir RCS
 ci -l fstab hosts
+apt-get upgrade -y
 ```

 Configure git: